lukasgrunwald/pdos_surface_polaritons/README.md

+# Pdos Surface Polaritons

-This code is adapted from an original implementation at
+This code is adapted from an original implementation at https://github.com/ce335805/PhotonDosReference